balovbohdan/balovbohdan.github.io/docs/content/blog/posts/tech-interview-notes/tech-interview-notes.md

 ## STAR technique

 This is an easy but useful technique for telling something.
 Applicable for small stories.
-So, you can rely on it listening candidate's stories.
+So, you can rely on it listening to a candidate's stories.
 Or even provide a behavioural task.

 - Situation (context).
 E.g., "I was an engineer in the...".
 - Task (challenge).
 E.g., "and I faced a situation...".